 Applications open online in April each year and all applications must be made through our Housing Portal.

-We cannot guarantee every student a place in halls, so we recommend that you apply as soon as you can - there is a very high demand for places in halls.
+We recommend that you apply as soon as you can - there is a very high demand for places in halls.

 If you are a new student, you can apply for a place as soon as you have firmly accepted a conditional or unconditional offer of a course place.
 You cannot apply before this.